voyager1winterberry/cse372-01srs/styleGuide.md

 - There shall be no use of colons in the section of the table containing the word or phrase being defined.

 ## Section 3
-Section 3 shall be ordered based on feature.
+Section 3 shall be ordered based on feature (myTrainer, myGymMap, myVideos, myWorkouts, Home Page, Login Page).
 Attributes for the feature shall then be listed in the following order:
 1. External Interface
 2. Functions
 3. Usability Requirements